tmpegues/tmpegues.github.io/_projects/jenga-player.md

 ---

 ## Overview
-This robot was built for Caltech's [ME/EE/CS 134: Robotic Systems](https://www.cms.caltech.edu/academics/courses/mecsee-134).
-My teammates were Matthew Earney '24, Olivia Ernst '22, and Susu Le '22.
+This robot was built in a team of four for Caltech's [ME/EE/CS 134: Robotic Systems](https://www.cms.caltech.edu/academics/courses/mecsee-134).

 My team chose to design and build a robot capable of playing Jenga.
 We were provided with very ROS compatible motors, several example files (and experience from previous robotics courses), and set free to implement our idea.
 While we all contributed to all parts of the project, my primary focus was the vision system.